xpipe-io/jfx-runner/README.md

 If you plan on using an IDE, e.g. for a debugger and source code view, then you can just open the project in your IDE.
 If the gradle integration of the IDE works properly, all JavaFX sources and target projects should automatically be added.

+> [!NOTE]
-Since the source and target codebase retrieval of any potential external sources is run during the gradle settings initialization phase, the import might take a while.
+> Since the source and target codebase retrieval of any potential external sources is run during the gradle settings initialization phase, the import might take a while.
 Refreshing the gradle tasks in an IDE will also take some time for the same reason.

 After the gradle project is opened, execute the `run` task of the application plugin for the `jfx-runner` project.